Indigo Girls Tell Their Story in a Doc That's Never Just About Them, It's Only Life After All

 Indigo Girls Amy Ray and Emily Saliers said yes when documentarian Alexandria Bombach asked if she could make a documentary about them.
 They just had one caveat.

-“It can’t really be about us,” Ray said Saturday at a Sarasota Film Festival screening of Bombach’s winning doc, It’s Only Life After All.
+“It can’t really be about us,” Ray said last year at a Sarasota Film Festival screening of Bombach’s winning doc, It’s Only Life After All.

 Ray and Saliers insisted that the film shine a light on all the people and causes they’ve championed throughout their careers, because amplifying others’ voices has been a value of the Indigo Girls from their start, more than 30 years ago.

 That was just fine with Bombach, whose recent films have covered Yazidi genocide and Afghanistan.
 She sources her social consciousness in part to her Indigo Girls fandom.
 Even as a 12-year-old, she said, she learned about people who needed help from the duo’s liner notes.

 “Buying their CDs, they always had causes in the albums themselves.
-I think that really affected me growing up — that that was important to have in a CD case,” she said Saturday.
+I think that really affected me growing up — that that was important to have in a CD case,” she said at Sarasota.

-Her work has focused largely on activism, and some of the disheartening aspects of trying to make a difference.
-But seeing the duo’s approach inspired her, she said at the Q&A.

-Also Read: The World Has Finally Caught Up With Barbara Kopple (Podcast)
+The film is out today after a long festival run last year that started with its Sundance premiere.
+Between its festival screenings and it’s release to general audiences, the Inigo Girls got a pop when Barbie, the biggest film of last year, prominently used the Indigo Girls biggest hit, “Closer to Fine.”
+The song includes the line that gave Bombach’s film her title.

-It’s Only Life After All takes its title from a line in “Closer to Fine,” which is an Indigo Girls song you’ve probably gotten stuck in your head at some point even if you don’t know their work well.
-(At least that was the case for me.)
-Watching the film, it’s hard not to be impressed with them as songwriters, yes, but also as activists eager to share the stage.
+Watching the film, it’s hard not to be impressed with Ray and Emily Saliers as songwriters, yes, but also as activists eager to share the stage.

-From very early on, and often in Saturday’s Q&A, they refracted credit and praise to others — from people who gave them early bookings, to R.E.M. for taking them on the road, but especially to Winona LaDuke, the Indigenous activist alongside whom they’ve long fought for environmental justice over decades of concerts and tours.
+From very early on, and often in their Sarasota Q&A, they refracted credit and praise to others — from people who gave them early bookings, to R.E.M. for taking them on the road, but especially to Winona LaDuke, the Indigenous activist alongside whom they’ve long fought for environmental justice over decades of concerts and tours.

 The film, featuring decades of archival footage maintained by Amy Ray, finds them singing for the environment, LGBTQ+ youth, Black Lives Matter, and a slew of other progressive causes.
-The film, which premiered at Sundance in January, shows them fighting for others even as they deal with their own inner struggles.
+They fight for others even as they deal with their own inner struggles.

 Though Indigo Girls are praised today as one of the first out and proud mainstream musical acts, the film makes clear how much sexism and homophobia Ray and Saliers have endured since publicly coming out some three decades ago, when relatively few artists had.
 Ray and Saliers talk candidly in the film about internalized homophobia and continuing to define themselves.

-Note: Editor’s Note: This article was originally published during the 2023 Sarasota Film Festival, on April 3, 2023, and has been updated with the film’s theatrical release today.